 A popular example for using this component is if the responder is a mechanic, they can specify whether a vehicle has passed or failed during an inspection.

-In the example above, you might also consider using the <Text component> directly below the Single answer to specify which lights failed the test.
+In the example below, you might also consider using the Multiple answer component directly below the Single answer to enter one or more options from a list to specify which tail light(s) failed the test.